jenspapenhagen/smallpage/README.md

-# smallpage
+# react-typescript-eslint-webpack
-playing round with Typescript and webpack
+Webpack template for a React app with TypeScript and ESLint